VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 7M3 203 572 B?

 Just checked, the number is correct.
-Uncle Edgar calls this thing a "heatsink";
+Uncle Edgar calls that thing a "heatsink."

 Quote: